 The 9 Best Travel Shoes for Men 2019

-Plus, they’re among the most comfortable and stylish men’s shoes
+Plus, they’re among the most comfortable and stylish men’s shoes.

-with a distinctive look that won’t instantly peg you as “typical tourist.”
+All with a distinctive look that won’t instantly peg you as “typical tourist.”
 Indeed, they offer a win-win regarding shoes you can, and should, bring along on your journey.

 The Margarita also features an EVA midsole that cradles your foot firmly but not too snugly.
-EVA, or Ethylene-Vinyl Acetate, is an acronym you’ll often see in shoe reviews, and it provides cushioning and spring, it stays flexible in the cold, and doesn’t absorb water.
-It’s technically a foam and not rubber, but it offers excellent comfort no matter how you describe it.
+EVA, or Ethylene-Vinyl Acetate, is an acronym you’ll often see in shoe reviews, and it provides cushioning and spring, it stays flexible in the cold, and it doesn’t absorb water.
+It’s technically a foam and not rubber, but it offers excellent comfort, no matter how you describe it.

 Then again, the Italian company Scarpa is known for innovation in designing performance footwear for all types of outdoor pursuits.
-The Margarita shares many of its features with the brand’s various hiking, walking, and climbing shoes, but is one that’s ideal for city adventures, too.
+The Margarita shares many of its features with the brand’s various hiking, walking, and climbing shoes but is one that’s ideal for city adventures, too.
 It’s one of the most comfortable men’s walking shoes for travel.